Nurturing enterprising leaders for others

 Since its founding, the program has continued to evolve, but still remains a student-driven organization guided by the Trustees of the program and the Office of the Dean.
-The core value of developing business leaders who are defined by both intellectual achievement and social consciousness has remained unchanged, and after 40 years the program still represents the greatest ideals of George F. Baker and Georgetown University.
+The core value of developing business leaders who are defined by both intellectual achievement and social consciousness has remained unchanged, and after more than 40 years the program still represents the greatest ideals of George F. Baker and Georgetown University.

 - Baker Membership Directory - as of August 2014, the Baker directory is undergoing maintenance and will be temporarily inaccessible.
 Please contact Elyse Rudolph (email@example.com, 202-687-4744) if you need assistance reaching a Baker.